Amber Heard Says She's "Honored" to Be a Part of "Aquaman 2"

 Will Amber Heard Be in "Aquaman and the Lost Kingdom"?

 Production for "Aquaman and the Lost Kingdom" started in June 2021 and finished in January 2022, with Heard on board to reprise her role as Mera.
 During the beginning stages of production, some Depp supporters called for Heard to be removed, and the film's producer, Peter Safran, told Deadline in July 2021, "One is not unaware of what is going on in the Twitter-verse, but that doesn't mean you have to react to it or take it as gospel or accede to their wishes.
 You have to do what's right for the film, and that's really where we landed on it."

 The CinemaCon trailer confirmed that Heard is in the film.
 The trailer has not yet been released to the public.

 What Is Amber Heard's Role in "Aquaman 2"?

-In the course of Heard's countersuit for defamation against Depp, entertainment industry consultant Catherine Arnold revealed what the extent of Heard's role in "Aquaman 2" once was (according to Heard).
-Throughout her testimony, Arnold claimed Heard revealed the first version of the script saw Mera, in a "strong romantic arc" throughout the entire film.
+During Depp and Heard's trial, entertainment industry consultant Catherine Arnold claimed in her testimony that Heard told her that her "Aquaman 2" role was diminished because of her legal issues with Depp.
+According to Arnold, the first script saw Mera have a "strong romantic arc" in the movie.
 "She also got to do some great action sequences at the end of that storyline and that script.
 So she was featured predominantly throughout the script of 'Aquaman 2' when she first read it," Arnold testified in court (via Cosmic Book).